Federated Causal Discovery From Interventions: Supporting Experiments

-\Cref{fig:balanced_int_aggregation_rounds} experiments demonstrate the way \ours{} performs after each federated round.
-These experiments are conducted for two different dataset sizes, and are a special case of the plots shown in the main experiments.
+\Cref{fig:balanced_int_aggregation_rounds} experiments demonstrate the way \ours{} performs after each \emph{federated round}.
+These experiments are conducted for two different dataset sizes, and are a special case of \Cref{fig:balanced_int_aggregation_dataset} in the main paper.
 The plots indicate the framework's improvement at the end of each round (aggregation step), and the resulting final convergence after a few rounds.